scarletfrank/myNotes/essay/HER.md

 one choice which has to be made in order to use HER is the set of additional goals used for replay.

 *simplest* version: $m(s_T)$, i.e. the goal which is achieved in the final state of the episode
+## Experiments
+### Environments
+- Pushing
+- Sliding
+- Pick-and-place

+Setting:
+- States
+- Goals
+- Rewards
+- State-goal distributions
+- Observations
+- Actions
+- Strategy
+### Does HER improve performance?
+### Does HER improve performance even if there is only one goal we care about?
+### How does HER interact with reward shaping?
+### How many goals should we replay each trajectory with and how to choose them?
+- *final*
+- *future*
+- *episode*
+- *random*
+It confirms that the most valuable goals for replay are the ones which are going to be achieved in the near future
+### Deployment on a physical robot
+retrain the policy with gaussian noise added to the observations
+## Related Works
+orthogonal to our work
+## Conclusions

 ## After Works
 [HER](https://arxiv.org/pdf/1707.01495)